PotLock/docs/user-guides/pot-owners-and-chef-training-pot/README.md

 * A chef can have fees and a protocol can have fees for all donations and sponsorships to matching rounds to aligned incentives (check settings for this)
 * There is an owner and a chef.
 Anything an owner can do a chef can do.
 An owner sets all associated fees and deploys the contract (takes 5 NEAR -> this is entirely NEAR protocol contract deployment cost).&#x20;
 * We do not have keys to pot-factory contract which deploys round (check changelog), and owners deploy the pot, which no one has the keys to.&#x20;
-* When a pot is deployed on the front end we default to nada.bot isHuman function for donation requirements, and potlock public goods registry for requirements, however different sybil providers can be chosen that fit the is\_blank(account\_id): bool format, which is what all providers use for nada.bot.
+* When a pot is deployed on the front end we default to nada.bot isHuman function for donation requirements, and POTLOCK public goods registry for requirements, however different sybil providers can be chosen that fit the is\_blank(account\_id): bool format, which is what all providers use for nada.bot.
 Nada.bot abstract different sybil providers by aggregating stamps, setting scores and managing human threshold dynamically on threshold level.
 * Our gitcoin passport = nada.bot which is all based on onchain stamps.
 Need to be a human according to nada.bot or whatever sybil check is provided
 * You can earn referral fees (fee is set by pot deployer)
 * Project profiles are global and linked to your social profile.
 Use this to apply and connect to social feed